Exterminate All the Brutes review

 Hollow Knight is a masterpiece similar to Super Metroid.
 This game has a beautiful soundtrack, perfect game design, a huge world to explore, plenty of things to do, excellent replay value, and provides an even greater challenge than Super Metroid.

-Sphinx and the Cursed Mummy - Nintendo Switch review
+Sphinx and the Cursed Mummy review

 Sphinx and the Cursed Mummy is one of the most immersive gaming experiences I ever had in a long time.
 Beautiful soundtrack, Zelda-like combat, great platforming, plenty of quests, and fantastic replay value.